This post contains affiliate links for your convenience. View our full disclosure policy here.

 Next, place a sheet of paper on the other side of the glass.
 You should notice a rainbow that is projected onto the sheet of paper!

-RELATED RESOURCE: Emergent Readers – Color Words Collection
+RELATED RESOURCE: Easy Readers – Color Words Collection

 Here’s How It Works!